Winter Break Closing Instructions

 What about my mail?

-If you are staying on campus for the summer but have a different campus address, your address will be updated in the system and your mail should be forwarded.
+If you are staying on campus for the next academic term (ie: Spring to Summer or Fall to Spring) but have a different campus address, your address will be updated in the system and your mail should be forwarded.

-If you are not staying on campus for the summer, you should update your mailing address information in MyPack Portal and select Contract Information under the Personal Information header.
-You should also update your addresses with those who send you mail (businesses, employers, banks, family members) etc. to avoid delays in receiving mail.
+If you are not remaining on campus (ie: moving home for the summer, participating in a study abroad, etc.), you should update your mailing address information in MyPack Portal and select Contact Information under the Personal Information header.
+You should also update your addresses with those who send you mail (businesses, employers, banks, family members, etc.) to avoid delays in receiving mail.
 Magazines and mail sent in presorted standard class will not be forwarded.

 Please be advised that the last day that service desks will accept packages for spring residents is May 1.
 Packages that are not picked up by the final closing date of the semester will be returned to sender.